 Dunnock nesting and breeding habits

-The nest is usually well hidden in fairly dense cover such as a shrub or hedge.
+The Dunnock’s nest is usually well hidden in fairly dense cover such as a shrub or hedge.
 It is a deep cup of plant stems, twigs, grasses and other general plant material, then lined with moss and hair etc. Sometimes the old nests of other birds are used and adapted.
-The female alone constructs the nest and also incubates the eggs, though both sexes feed the young birds.
-Two to three broods are typical with the clutch size being 4-5 eggs.
-Dunnocks are unusual in their breeding behaviour in that male birds may have two females, plus other scenarios occur where two males and two females may, effectively, form one breeding pair.
+The female Dunnock alone constructs the nest and also incubates the eggs, though both sexes feed the young birds.
+Two to three broods are typical for Dunnocks with the clutch size being 4-5 eggs, which are bright blue with little or no markings.
+Dunnocks are unusual in their breeding behaviour, in that male birds may have two females, or a female have two males, plus other more complex scenarios occur where groups of two or three males consort with three or four females – which is called polygynandry.

 Dunnock history and population trends

-Overall, there has been a moderate decline in numbers over many decades, with a more sharp decline happening between the mid-1970s and 80s.
-However, there has been something of a recovery in the last 20 years or so but the species remains amber listed.
+Overall, there has been a moderate decline in numbers of Dunnocks over many decades, with a more sharp decline happening between the mid-1970s and 80s.
+However, there has been something of a recovery in the last 20 years or so, but none the less the Dunnock remains an amber listed species.

 Behaviour traits of Dunnocks

 Dunnocks are usually seen on the ground or close to it in vegetation, and shuffling along with rather animated and nervous movements.
-They have a tendency to avoid open areas and like to stay relatively close to cover.
-However, the song – which is a rather high pitched and short burst of somewhat tuneless notes – is often delivered from an exposed perch.
+Dunnocks have a tendency to avoid open areas and like to stay relatively close to cover.
+However, the song of the male Dunnock – which is a rather high pitched and short burst of somewhat tuneless notes – is often delivered from an exposed perch.
+Dunnocks in the UK are largely sedentary, meaning they don’t migrate or move any great distance from where they were born.
+Indeed, Dunnocks will typically venture no further than a 0.1 to one kilometre radius for their entire lives.

 Dunnock diet and food